aridjayarecipes/cutesrecipes.web.app/content/post/2538-recipe-of-super-quick-homemade-cabbage.md

 ##### Instructions to make Cabbage:

 1. Mix well
 1. For full video..
-Don't forget to SUBSCRIBE my YouTube channel https://youtu.be/qAtoNp5toWg
+Don&#39;t forget to SUBSCRIBE my YouTube channel https://youtu.be/qAtoNp5toWg

 Cabbage, Brassica oleracea is Vitamin K and Vitamin C rich vegetable support for Antioxidant, Anticancer, Antifungal and Anthelmintic properties.
 Cabbage is loaded with lots of chemicals that help ease swelling in your tissues.
 This helps protect you from other health issues because inflammation is linked to things like cancer, heart disease, diabetes.
 Cabbage Cabbage and its cross section Details.
 The plant is also called head cabbage or heading cabbage, and in Scotland a bowkail, from its rounded shape.